 Chaotic situations are rooted in no one knowing the answers they need to to stay calm, stand still, and think about basic shit like being quite while decisions are made.
 To survive after the apocalypse you’ll need to limit your social chaos.
 How?
 By asking the right questions —and then having the answers and making people listen.

 I’m not typically one for too much pre-planning or excessive deliberation–I’ll take as long as you give me to think about something but then end up making a spur of the moment decision anyway.
+However, even I realize that the simple exercise of developing a problem solving mindset that includes quickly asking the right questions and processing their answers can drastically affect the survivability of a situation.

 On this website we say that we are ‘obsessed with the apocalypse, in all it’s trivial detail’ and I think that’s true.
 But where does such an obsession start?
 How does it get it’s claws in someone?
 How does it turn a sweet- if somewhat strange- child into a paranoid, constantly planning freak?